Semantic Relations and Deep Learning: Relational features: modelling the context

 The methods noted before---the averaged representation and the composition via RNNs and recursive neural networks---have slowly incorporated more and more of the available contextual information, including grammatical structural information.
 The next step is to include information about the type of grammatical relations which connect the nodes in the tree or graph representation of the context of a relation instance.

-Relational features pick out evidence about two entities' interaction in a given context.
+Relational features in earlier work on semantic relations pick out evidence about two entities' interaction in a given context.
 One of the successfully applied types of relational features is the dependency path which connects the potential relation arguments.

 When it comes to the dependency structure, several levels of information can describe the connection between two words in a sentence.
 The first level is the dependency path , a linear chain or a tree with two linear branches.
 The nodes on this basic path can have more dependencies, which lie outside the path of interest but may add information relevant to their meaning or role in the path.
 Such ``side'' dependencies makes it an \e{augmented dependency path} \cite{Liu2015}, with a more complex tree structure which can be encoded with string/tree/graph kernels.
 In deep learning, it can also be encoded with various types of neural networks which gradually assemble the context into a fixed-size input, and in effect implement a compositionality function.